Getting started

 2. Select the cluster (for example, Default cluster) to which the hosted agent will be added.

-3. Follow the Create a queue > Using the Buildkite interface instructions to begin creating your hosted agent within its own queue.
+3. Follow the Create a Buildkite hosted queue > Using the Buildkite interface instructions to begin creating your hosted agent within its own queue.

 As part of this process:

-• In the Select your compute section, choose Hosted.
+• In the Select your agent infrastructure section, select Hosted.

 • Follow the relevant sub-steps for configuring your hosted agent.